rafelafrance/herbarium_phenology/README.md

 - ~~Get flowering, fruiting, and leaf-out information from iDigBio fields using a variety of NLP techniques.~~
 - ~~Train a neural network(s) to classify images as flowering, fruiting, and leaf-out.~~
 - ~~Download image data targeted at underrepresented traits (flowering, fruiting, etc.) and phylogenetic orders.~~
 - Use semi-supervised learning to build up data for missing traits.
-Most herbarium records have data about one trait, we want to train a model to recognize all traits at once.
+Most herbarium records have annotations about one trait.
-- Prepare data for showing the results, false (& true) positives and negatives.
 - Fun & games with the model architecture.
-- Create detailed notes of what we're doing and make it the new README.
+- Create detailed notes of what we're doing and link to them in the README.

 This project extends Brian Stucky's work located [here](https://gitlab.com/stuckyb/herbarium_phenology).